-H. Student Respondent Withdrawal Before Allegations are Resolved

-A student who withdraws from CUNY shall not be exempt from a Sexual Misconduct investigation or adjudication that commenced prior to withdrawal.
+H. Student Respondent Withdrawal Before Allegations are Resolved investigation or adjudication that commenced prior to withdrawal.
 When a student respondent withdraws from CUNY with a Sexual Misconduct investigation or adjudication pending, the respondent will be barred from attending any other college, school, or unit of CUNY until the investigation and/or adjudication is complete or the allegations are otherwise resolved.
 If the respondent fails to appear at a subsequent hearing, the college may proceed in absentia, and any decision and sanction shall be binding, pending appeal.